-Originally Published: November 15, 2002 - Last Updated / Reviewed On: May 8, 2012
+Originally Published: December 31, 1969 - Last Updated / Reviewed On: June 12, 2015

-I was wondering if there are any over-the-counter medications for scabies or crabs?
+I was wondering if there are any over-the-counter medications for scabies or crabs.
 If there are, where could I get it and what is it called?

-Thank you Alice, and I will be waiting for your response.
+Thank you Alice and I will be waiting for your response.

-Leandra Student/Aspiring Troubled Teen Counselor
+Student/Aspiring Troubled Teen Counselor

 Dear Student/Aspiring Troubled Teen Counselor,

-Scabies and crabs are two different organisms (both can easily spread from person to person) and are treated in two separate ways.
-For information on treating crabs (also known as pubic lice), including which over-the-counter products to use, see Pubic lice/crabs...
-Oh my! and Crabs and nit-picking in the Go Ask Alice! archives.
+Scabies and crabs are actually two different organisms (both can easily spread from person to person) and, thus, are treated in two separate ways.
+Currently, there are no over-the-counter (OTC) treatments for scabies.
+However, knowing more about how the little buggers are spread and treated can help you know what to do in the event of an infestation (more on that in a bit).
+For information on treating crabs (a.k.a., pubic lice), including which OTC products to use, see Pubic lice/crabs...Get them off of me! in the Go Ask Alice! archives.
 If you suspect that you have scabies or crabs, it is highly recommended to see your health care provider as soon as possible.
-Columbia students can make an appointment at Medical Services by calling x4-2448 or logging into Open Communicator.

 Scabies is caused by a microscopic mite called Sarcoptes scabei.
 This menacing little mite burrows into the upper layer of the skin where it lives and lays its eggs.
 A person may contract scabies through direct, prolonged, skin-to-skin contact with another person who already has scabies (meaning it’ll take more than a quick handshake).
 While it’s commonly spread among sexual partners, it can also be spread among members of the same household.
 Transmission is also possible (though less likely) through bedding, clothing, and towels.